zaytiri/handbrake-recursive-folder-video-converter/README.md

 ## Description

 Given a specific folder, all video files found with user-given extensions will be converted to a target extension also provided by the user.

 The converted video file will stay in the original folder while the original file will be transferred to another folder.
 This has the benefit of easy removal of the original files, as well as if a file does not encode successfully the original file still exists and can be converted again.

 The program also accepts a user custom command which must have placeholders to be replaced by the original file path and converted file path.

-In a first use of the program, all given arguments will be saved in a storage file so the user does not have to always write the same repeated command.
+In a first use of the program, all given arguments will be saved in a external file so the user does not have to always write the same repeated command.

 In the end, an output file will be created containing: